mo-gill/CDDS-CMIP7-mappings/README.md

 | Expression HadGEM3-GC5 | `m01s03i236[lbproc=128]` | |
 | Model units | K | |

+More complex mappings, i.e. those which require some post processing, use python functions to produce the required data.
+One example of this is Amon.tasmax ([#68](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/68)) which uses a `mon_mean_from_day` in order to perform the necessary calculation.
+These "processor" functions are all written in python, take multiple [iris cubes](https://scitools-iris.readthedocs.io/en/stable/userguide/iris_cubes.html#cube) as arguments and return an iris cube which is then passed on to CMOR for writing.
+The set of processor functions used in CMIP6 can current be found [here](https://github.com/MetOffice/CDDS/blob/main/mip_convert/mip_convert/plugins/hadgem3/data/processors.py).

+If post-processing of data is required for a variable and a processor does not already exist please add the `processor` label to the issue.
+Additional information on processors should be added as a comment to the issue.

 ### STASH entries update

 To support configuration of the UM atmoshpere output each issue also tabulates the corresponding entries to be included in the STASH setup.
 If possible this table should be extended in a similar fashion to the one for the mappings, but with a row for each STASH code required.

-For example Amon.zg (geopotential height on pressure levels) in #78 has the expression `m01s30i297[blev=PLEV19, lbproc=128] / m01s30i304[blev=PLEV19, lbproc=128]` for both models so requires *two* lines in the STASH table for each model;
+For example Amon.zg (geopotential height on pressure levels) in [#78](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/78) has the expression
+`m01s30i297[blev=PLEV19, lbproc=128] / m01s30i304[blev=PLEV19, lbproc=128]` for both models so requires *two* lines
+in the STASH table for each model;